-Harris attended college and played football at the University of Kansas.
-Although KU is not traditionally known for their football program, Chris managed one of the most successful football careers the school had ever seen.
-Chris served as Team Captain his senior year, leading the team to an Orange Bowl victory and earning Defensive Back of the Year honors.
-By the end of his college career, Chris has landed himself at #2 on the Kansas football all-time tackles list.
+From a very early age it was clear that Chris Harris Jr. was a natural-born athlete.
+As a student at Bixby High School, Chris earned all-state honors in both football and basketball, while also earning varsity letters in track.
+Chris’s passion and talent in football led him to a decorated career at the University of Kansas.
+While attending college and playing football at UK, Chris had one of the most successful football careers the school had ever seen.
+He served as Team Captain his senior year, led the team to an Orange Bowl victory and earned Defensive Back of the Year honors.
+By the end of his college career, Chris landed himself at #2 on the Kansas football all-time tackles list.